 The first churches in Frisia between the River Vlie and the River Ems, were built around 900 in the terp villages Bolsward, Dokkum, Farmsum, Ferwerd, Garnwerd, Franeker, Holwerd, Leens, Leeuwarden, Loppersum, Winsum, Tzum and Usquert.
 Some were built on existing terps ‘artificial dwelling mound‘, and for other churches a new terp was erected.

-Present-day province Zeeland, part of West Frisia too, was ruled by Vikings as well.
+Present-day province Zeeland, part of West Frisia too, was ruled by Northmen as well.
 This was, however, more of a free enterprise.
 Especially island the Walcheren.
 Read our post Island the Walcheren: once Sodom and Gomorrah of the North Sea.
 Here too, the mid-eleventh Passio Friderici notes that the people of Zeeland were still prone to paganism.

 Regarding the third observation, namely no texts have been preserved of Bernlef, leads to another controversial topic: the Bernlefgate.
 This serious gate started in the ’60s of the last century and, no kidding, is still going on.
 Frisian scholars suggest that the monumental Old Saxon manuscript Heliand, meaning Healer or Savior, of which the author is unknown, was actually written by Bernlef.
 It are Van Weringh, Veenbaas and Quispel who make the “revolutionary claim” (Porck 2017) that Bernlef is the author of the Heliand.